Spain’s Best Culinary Hotels for an Unforgettable Gourmet Getaway

 El Rincón de Juan Carlos, at Royal Hideaway Corales Resort, Tenerife (2 Michelin Stars)

 Artistry and avant-garde technique define El Rincón de Juan Carlos, one of the Canary Islands’ most celebrated restaurants.
-Located within the Royal Hideaway Corales Resort in Costa Adeje, Tenerife, it is led by brothers Juan Carlos and Jonathan Padrón, whose work has earned two Michelin stars and three Repsol Suns.
+Located in the Royal Hideaway Corales Resort in Costa Adeje, Tenerife, it is led by the siblings Juan Carlos and Jonathan Padrón, whose work has earned two Michelin stars and three Repsol Suns.

-Their cuisine is rooted in local ingredients yet expressed through highly contemporary techniques, resulting in tasting menus that showcase the diversity of Canarian products with remarkable creativity and precision.
-The restaurant has become a destination for culinary travelers seeking one of Spain’s most refined dining experiences.
+Rooted in local ingredients, their cuisine is conveyed through highly contemporary techniques, resulting in tasting menus that showcase the diversity of Canarian products with remarkable creativity and precision.
+The restaurant has become a destination for foodie travellers seeking one of Spain’s most refined dining experiences.

 Avant-garde and tradition come together in the kitchens of El Rincón de Juan Carlos